RobotNerd/outline-format/README.md

 - The recommended maximum line length is 80 characters.
   This does not apply to long text strings that cannot be split up (e.g. URLs).
+- Quoted strings that span multiple lines should be left-aligned following the same rules as standard multi-line indenting.

 ## Examples